transcom/mymove-docs/docs/backend/testing/running-server-tests-inside-a-transaction.md

 When our tests run, we often need to clear the database between tests so we can have a clean slate.

+In our old coding pattern, this wasn't enforced so there were lots of dependencies between tests, which is not a good pattern.
+Tests should be isolated from each other.

-We were using `TruncateAll()` to delete all records in the database to achieve this.
-But this is **slow** so as of June 2021, we have a new coding pattern that will use [transactions](https://www.geeksforgeeks.org/postgresql-transactions/) to roll back tests.
+If we did clear the database, we were using `TruncateAll()` to delete all records in the database, which is slow.

+For those reasons, as of June 2021, we have a new coding pattern that will use [transactions](https://www.geeksforgeeks.org/postgresql-transactions/) to clear the database between tests and manage database connections in a more optimized fashion.

-Read more for background on this.
+Read more for [background](#background) on this.

 ## How to update a test to the new pattern